damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

 ## Requirements for Applicants

-* B.Sc. in Computer Science or equivalent experience
+* Relevant qualifications or equivalent experience
 * Above average knowledge of Unix and Unix based Operating Systems
 * Vast experience with Ruby on Rails Applications and git
-* Good people skills
+* Customer service experience is an advantage
 * Excellent spoken and written English
 * You share our [values](/handbook/#values), and work in accordance with those values
 * [A technical interview](/jobs/#technical-interview) is part of the hiring process for this position.